Teradata/product-help/UseCases/ManufacturingDefects/README.md

 GROUP BY bom.part_no, p.description
 ```

-Ok, certainly looks like we have an issue with part_no '20rd0'!
+It looks like there is an issue with part_no '20rd0'!

-We store detailed manufacturing data in our integrated data warehouse.
-See if there is a correlation to lot numbers for those battery cells:
+Detailed manufacturing data is stored in the integrated data warehouse.
+See if there is a correlation with lot numbers for those battery cells:

 ```sql